davidadsit/LegacyCodeRescue/readme.md

 After I got the application working on my local machine, I changed it to use IIS rather than Casini because Casini sucks and should never ever be used by real developers.

 The Store Controller seems pretty straight forward, let's create a test for it.
+Before we start, we need to checkout the correct commit which is 110890a IIS > Casini.
+We also need to add a hosts file entry for musicstore.local.

-First we need a test project, so we create a class library.
+Now that we are ready, we need a test project, so let's create a class library.
 Then we need a test framework, so we use nuget to install-package nunit.
 And while we are in the nuget console, we will grab a mocking library as well. install-package moq.